container based virtualization

 A VNI is a user identifier similar to a VLAN ID.
 A VNI identifies a tenant.
 VMs with different VNIs cannot communicate at Layer 2.
 During VXLAN packet encapsulation, a 24-bit VNI is added to a VXLAN packet, enabling VXLAN to isolate many tenants.

-You will notice in the screenshot below that I can ping from desktop 0 to desktop one even though the IP addresses are not in the routing table of the core devices, simulating a Layer 2 overlay.
+In the screenshot below, you will notice that I can ping from desktop 0 to desktop one even though the IP addresses are not in the routing table of the core devices, simulating a Layer 2 overlay.
 Consider VXLAN to be the overlay and the routing Layer 3 core to be the underlay.

 VXLAN overlay